 First, I will start with the proposition that if you own or manage a restaurant, effective digital marketing is essential to success.
 And by “effective” digital marketing, I mean that the restaurant in question maintains an active, functional website and some sort of social media platform (i.e. on either Facebook, LinkedIn, Instagram and/or Twitter, or some combination of these four).

 1. Maintaining an Effective Restaurant Website

 As with most businesses, the website represents the foundation of a restaurant’s digital marketing program.
-A good website should showcase ---- with elegance---not only the restaurant’s fine cuisine and service, but also the restaurant’s décor and other ancillary features of the establishment (i.e. catering, delivery, live entertainment, etc.).
+There is no need for the website to be as elaborate as an e-commerce website design.
+On the contrary, a good website should showcase ---- with elegance---not only the restaurant’s fine cuisine and service, but also the restaurant’s décor and other ancillary features of the establishment (i.e. catering, delivery, live entertainment, etc.).
 If designed and promoted properly, an effective website can market the restaurant not only to local clientele but also to individuals traveling to the city in which the restaurant is located, as a tourist destination.

 Needless to say, the photography of a restaurant website should be "stunning" and "enticing"----preferably done by a professional food photographer.
 Moreover, the other elements of the site (i.e. the graphics, animation, video, etc.) should compare favorably to other restaurant websites in the area.
 Remember, the restaurant industry, by its very nature, is very competitive.
 So don’t skimp or cut corners on the website.